 Applications must be submitted through a U.S. academic institution.
-A companion announcement (LAB 12-751) describes the Early Career Research Program opportunity for full-time DOE national laboratory employees.
-An employee with a joint appointment between a university and a DOE national laboratory must apply through the institution that pays his or her salary and provides his or her benefits.
+A companion announcement (LAB 13-958) describes the Early Career Research Program opportunity for full-time DOE national laboratory employees.
+An employee with a joint appointment between a university and a DOE national laboratory must apply through the institution that pays his or her salary and provides his or her benefits; the eligibility criteria above must also be met.